GeoWebCache/geowebcache/documentation/en/user/source/rest/seed.rst

    {"long-array-array":[[2240,327426,1564,2,1],[2368,327426,1477,3,1],[2272,327426,1541,4,1],[2176,327426,1611,5,1],[1056,15954794690,79320691,6,1],[1088,15954794690,76987729,7,1],[1040,15954794690,80541010,8,1],[1104,15954794690,75871965,9,1]]}

-The sample response response above contains the list of tasks for all the layers.
+The sample response above contains the list of tasks for all the layers.

 Terminating running tasks